nisarthpatel/react-chat-app/client/README.md

 Running the Client:

-Start the client from the client-server/viteproject directory using Vite:
+Start the client from the client directory using Vite:

 `npm run dev`

 Once both the server and client are running, open your browser and go to the URL displayed in the client terminal (usually http://localhost:3000).
 In this project we have client port set to 4000.